pramalhe/durabletx/README.md

     using namespace trinityvrtl2;
     struct Foo {
         persist<int> a;
         persist<int> b;
 	};

 	updateTx([&] () {
 	    Foo* foo = tmNew<Foo>();
 	    foo->a = 1;
        foo->b = 2;
     });

 ## Paper
-The paper describing these algorithms will appear in PPoPP 2021, "Efficient Algorithms for Persistent Transactional Memory"
+The paper describing the Trinity and Quadra algorithms will appear in PPoPP 2021, "Efficient Algorithms for Persistent Transactional Memory"